 Opened in 2017, Mackay Park is the first new park built in Cypress, California in over 20 years.
-The 2.9 acre site boasts a number of high quality amenities including a quarter mile trail system, covered picnic areas, play structures, restrooms and exercise equipment.
+The 2.9 acre site boasts a number of high quality, sustainable amenities including a quarter mile trail system, covered picnic areas, play structures, restrooms and exercise equipment.

 Sustainable Off-Grid Solar Lighting